 Art and Art History

-Title: Assistant Professor & Art History Graduate Program Coordinator
+Title: Associate Professor of Art History & Art History Graduate Program Coordinator

 Department: Art and Art History

 Dr. Lisot-Nelson specializes in Renaissance and Baroque art history, and also teaches courses on the history of women in art, ancient Greek, Roman, early Christian, Medieval, Latin American and Islamic art.
 Her research interests include aesthetics and post-migration theory, including images representing marginalized populations such as illegitimate children, Ebrei italiani, refugees, slaves and servants.
 Prior to coming to UTT in 2013, Dr. Lisot-Nelson was a visiting assistant professor with the University of Dallas at their Rome campus where she took students on educational tours within Italy and Greece.
 Her doctoral dissertation on Federico Barocci was under the direction of Deborah Stott at University of Texas, Dallas, and her master’s thesis at the University of Colorado, Boulder, was chaired by Claire Farago.